 Below is a list of all supported dynamic manifest parameters that can be used as URL replacements for self-hosted manifests:

-- [description] The Short Description of your Video.
+- [description] The short description of the video.

 - [keywords] A comma separated list of the Video's Keywords.